-Prerequisite: Introduction to Computer Aided Design 30
+Prerequisite: Computer Aided Design 30 (formerly ADVANCED COMPUTER AIDED DESIGN 30)

 This course expands on the advanced skills learned in previous courses.
 This level allows for independent exploration of advanced software features such as interoperability.
 Independent and team project ideas are proposed by students to the instructor for approval.
 The course culminates in a portfolio project which demonstrates the student's mastery of the subject and software.
 Possibility of internships through the College & Career Center.